Endemol Australia

-Endemol Australia, formerly known as Southern Star Group, Southern Star Productions, Southern Star/Hanna-Barbera Australia and Taft-Hardie Group Pty Ltd, was Australia's largest independent television production and distribution group.
-On 26 July 2015, the company was merged with Shine Australia to form Endemol Shine Australia.
+Endemol Australia, formerly known as Southern Star Group, Southern Star Productions, Southern Star/Hanna-Barbera Australia and Taft-Hardie Group Pty Ltd, was a major Australian independent television production, distribution, and syndication company.
+On 26 July 2015, the company was merged with Shine Australia to succeed it as Endemol Shine Australia.

 History

 The company began in 1972 as Hanna-Barbera Pty Ltd (Australia), an Australian division of Hanna-Barbera (which was founded by Kevin Weldon).
 In 1974, the Hamlyn Group's Australian division managed by Kevin Weldon acquired 50% of Hanna-Barbera Australia and appointed Neil Balnaves as managing director.
 In 1978, James Hardie Industries acquired the Hamlyn Group, and in 1979, Balnaves was promoted to managing director of the entire Hamlyn Group.

 In 1983, James Hardie Industries and Hanna-Barbera corporate parent Taft Broadcasting reorganised the division as Taft-Hardie Group Pty Ltd. In 1984, the company established a division in Los Angeles known as Southern Star Productions, founded and headed by Buzz Potamkin.
 Programs produced by this division would be animated at Hanna-Barbera's studios in Sydney, and carried the name Southern Star/Hanna-Barbera Australia.
 It co-owned CIC Video's Australian video unit called CIC-Taft Video and launched a video label, THG Video, in 1984, then renamed to Taft Video in 1987.
 In 1987, it made a $42 million bid for Communications and Entertainment Limited, but it never realised.

 In 1988, Neil Balnaves led an A$11 million management buyout of Taft-Hardie, reorganising the company as Southern Star Group.
 The home video division was renamed to Southern Star Video in 1989.
-The Sydney animation facilities were also sold, while the Los Angeles division continued to operate until 1991 when it was sold to Turner Broadcasting System.
+The Sydney animation facilities were also sold to The Walt Disney Company who turned it into Disney Animation Australia, while the Los Angeles division continued to operate until 1991 when it was sold to Turner Broadcasting System.

+In January 2000, Endemol formed a joined venture with Southern Star Group called Endemol Southern Star.

 In April 2004, the company was acquired by Southern Cross Broadcasting and in 2007 by Fairfax Media.

-In January 2009, Endemol acquired Southern Star Factual from Fairfax Media in a transaction worth A$75 million, forming a division known as Endemol Southern Star.
+In January 2009, Endemol acquired Southern Star Factual from Fairfax Media in a transaction worth A$75 million, effective shuttering Endemol Southern Star.

 Southern Star Productions's founder Buzz Potamkin died from pancreatic cancer on 22 April 2012.

 On 11 December 2013, Southern Star announced it would rebrand as Endemol Australia, completing the rollout by February 2014.
 The change was brought about by Chief Executive Officer, Janeen Faithfull.

 On 15 November 2016, Mark and Carl Fennessy were appointed joint CEOs of Endemol Australia as well as its parent company, Endemol Shine Australia.

 Southern Star Group's founder Neil Balnaves died in a boating accident on 21 February 2022.

+Hanna-Barbera Pty Ltd (Australia)'s founder Kevin Weldon died peacefully 'content to have lived a full, lucky and blessed life', surrounded by family and loved ones, in November 2023.